AliAmini93/CNN-LSTM-Action-Recognizer/README.md

 - Returns: IPython Image display object of the created GIF.

 This utility function is useful for visualizing the video frames in a more engaging and understandable format.
+## Next Steps and Future Work

+While the current project establishes a solid foundation for video classification, there are several avenues for future enhancements and experiments to further improve performance and adaptability.

+### Fine-Tuning Pre-Trained Networks

+- **Fine-Tuning**: Experiment with fine-tuning the pre-trained CNN-based networks (like InceptionV3 or EfficientNetB7) used for feature extraction.
+Adjusting these networks specifically for your dataset can potentially improve results.

+### Exploring Model Variants

+- **Speed-Accuracy Trade-offs**: Investigate other models within `keras.applications` to balance speed and accuracy.
+Each model offers different benefits and compromises.

+- **Sequence Length Variations**: Experiment with different values for `MAX_SEQ_LENGTH`.
+Observe how altering the maximum sequence length affects performance.

+- **Training on More Classes**: Expand the number of classes in the training dataset to challenge the model's ability to generalize and handle more diverse data.

+### Advanced Techniques and Models

+- **Pre-Trained Action Recognition Models**: Utilize [pre-trained action recognition models](https://arxiv.org/abs/1705.07750) like those from DeepMind, as detailed in [this TensorFlow tutorial](https://www.tensorflow.org/hub/tutorials/action_recognition_with_tf_hub).

+- **Rolling-Averaging Technique**: Implement rolling-averaging with standard image classification models for video classification.
+[This tutorial](https://www.pyimagesearch.com/2019/07/15/video-classification-with-keras-and-deep-learning/) provides insights into using this technique.

+- **Self-Attention for Frame Importance**: In scenarios with significant variations between frames, incorporating a [self-attention layer](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Attention) in the sequence model can help focus on the most relevant frames for classification.

+- **Transformers for Video Processing**: Explore the implementation of Transformers-based models for processing videos, as explained in [this book chapter](https://livebook.manning.com/book/deep-learning-with-python-second-edition/chapter-11).
+Transformers can offer significant advantages in understanding the complex temporal dynamics in videos.

+### Data Augmentation

+- **Augmentation Techniques**: Implement data augmentation techniques to increase the diversity of the training dataset, which can lead to better generalization and robustness of the model.